Gastroschisis Repair

 Delayed closure after staged silo

-CPT 49600/49611.
+CPT 49600 (small, primary closure, 11.26 wRVU) or 49605 (large with prosthesis, 84.91 wRVU).
 Defect is midline through the umbilical ring with a sac.
-Management differs (sac often left intact initially for large defects).
-Do not confuse with gastroschisis coding.
+Management differs from gastroschisis.
+Do not use interchangeably.

 Charting Tips

-- Document temperature management, as hypothermia is a major risk in newborns
+• Document temperature management; hypothermia is a major risk during neonatal gastroschisis repair

 Billing Tips

-- Bill 49605 for repair of gastroschisis (22.24 wRVU, 90-day global).
-This code covers both primary fascial closure and staged silo reduction/closure.
+• Bill 49605 for repair of gastroschisis (84.91 wRVU, 90-day global).
+This code covers primary fascial closure and staged silo reduction/closure, with or without prosthesis.
 The approach does not change the CPT.
 Document which technique was used.

-- 90-day global: TPN management, ostomy care, and NICU follow-up visits are bundled for the surgeon's fee.
-Gastrointestinal motility workup and feeding advancement are NICU team management and generate separate E/M fees.
+• 90-day global: TPN management, ostomy care, and NICU follow-up visits are bundled for the surgeon's fee.
+Gastrointestinal motility workup and feeding advancement generate separate E/M fees for the NICU team.